frankskol/DynamicList/README.md

 npm install
 ```

-Then repeat the command at the FrontEnd folder.
+Then repeat the command in the FrontEnd folder.

-Then, install the dependencies in FrontEnd:
 ```
-npm install react-sanfona
-npm install -save react-splitter-layout npm install react-router-dom npm install -save react-router
+npm install
 ```

 Now you have to setup your server connection and your Google Maps API Key.